Pat Dixon (comedian): Career

 Dixon was a cast member on the reboot of VH1's Best Week Ever, and had his own half-hour Comedy Central Presents special.
-He’s also been seen on The Late Late Show, BBC America’s The World Stands Up, Gotham Comedy Live, TBS's Very Funny Show, and TV Land’s Best Night In.
+He's also been seen on The Late Late Show, BBC America's The World Stands Up, Gotham Comedy Live, TBS's Very Funny Show, and TV Land's Best Night In.

 He has released three stand-up comedy albums titled White Devil, Goodbye Forever, Fatty, and King of Clubs.

 In 2015, he appeared as an actor in the short film Muck, which premiered at the Sarasota Film Festival and was also an official selection in the Palm Springs International Film Festival, the Montclair Film Festival, the Berkshire International Film Festival and the Capital City Film Festival.

 Dixon is the creator of the Nearly Naked Lady Hour and the subsequent Miss Nearly Naked Lady.

 The NYC Crime Report with Pat Dixon

-The NYC Crime Report with Pat Dixon is a long-running podcast devoted to reporting current crime news from the New York City tabloids with irreverence and dark humor.
+The NYC Crime Report with Pat Dixon is a podcast about current crime news from the New York City tabloids.
 In October 2015, it was announced Dixon was the latest addition to the Compound Media Network of podcasts and comedians.
 In June 2022, Dixon left Compound Media after an off-air altercation with fellow comedian and In Hot Water host Geno Bisconte.
 He signed with online video platform Censored.TV shortly afterwards.

-The show has featured guest such as Jackie Martling, Christian Finnegan, Bobcat Goldthwait, Bonnie McFarlane, Jim Florentine, Jerry Stahl, Mandy Stadtmiller, Ari Shaffir and Kendra Sunderland.

-Other ventures

-On September 3, 2020, he appeared on the Man Tools Podcast and talked about crime, COVID-19, and Compound Media.

-On July 30, 2022, he appeared on fellow comedian Kevin Brennan's podcast Misery Loves Company and discussed his altercation with comedian Geno Bisconte.